 - Have a positive, recognizable, and measureable impact in the community

 - Provide JLNO with a position of responsibility in the development and administration of the project

-- Organizations must be nonprofit – generally 501(c) 3 status – striving to improve the quality of life in Metropolitan New Orleans by addressing one or more of JLNO’s target areas of rebuilding New Orleans, ensuring children's wellbeing and education, or promoting healthy families
+- Organizations must be nonprofit – generally 501(c) 3 status – striving to advance the wellbeing of women and families in Metropolitan New Orleans

 - Projects must be based in the Metropolitan New Orleans